 Several users’ feedback reveals that the Bridgestone DriveGuard Plus performs excellently well across the board.
 You can trust its performance in wet, dry, and snowy conditions.
 The tire’s handling, traction, grip, stability, cornering, and tread life are simply superb.

-What Tires Come Standard On the Honda Accord
+What Tire Sizes Come Standard On the Honda Accord?

 Using high-performance tires for your Honda Accord may be compatible but not recommended.
 High-performance tires are meant for sports sedans.
 So, it would be best to use touring or grand touring all-season tires.
 However, if you want next-level handling and steering response for your Honda Accord, you can safely use high-performance tires.